SRamsey73/AutomatedCoasterMilling/README.md

 # Automated Coaster Milling
 Automation of coaster milling and post-processing.
-\nThis repository is an archive of project source code.
+This repository is an archive of project source code.